zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemMinorGridLines.md

 ## Methods

 ### color
-The color of the lines.
-Any valid CSS color string will work here, including hex and rgb.Note that this setting has no effect if the visibility of the minor grid lines is not set to true.
+The color of the minor grid lines.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemMinorGridLines`